NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

 <img width="474" alt="Screen Shot 2022-12-08 at 1 44 47 PM" src="https://user-images.githubusercontent.com/117899786/206573857-f4ff7001-8240-4d44-ad3e-994789c11d43.png">

-Against the data our decision tree had an accuracy of 97%, while the computer generated decision tree had a score of ~98% on training data.
-The computer generated tree also had an accuracy of 98% on testing data.
-The test data was 40% of the training data.
-This confirms that our model didn't show any signs of overfitting.
+After looking at the score's of the computer's decision tree and ours we can conclude that our model didn't show any signs of overfitting.

 ### Scope and Limitations:
 The dataset used is very small and only provides 150 samples' data.
 Because of this small dataset, it can not be seen as statistically significant data.